d-ries/linux-essentials/02_installation/99_assignments.md

 ![Ubuntu_Desktop_Snapshot_Revert_To_Snapshot](../images/02/LAB_Ubuntu_Desktop_Snapshot_Revert_To_Snapshot.png)

 ## Task 5 - Explore the Desktop Environment
 In the Ubuntu desktop machine, try to execute the following subtasks:
 - Change the wallpaper
-- Create a new text file with the tool "Text Editor" (=gedit) and try to save it in your documents folder.
+- Create a new text file with the tool "Text Editor" (=gedit) and try to save it in your documents folder
-- Check with the file explorer (Files) if the file exists.
+- Check with the file explorer (Files) if the file exists
-- Delete the file and empty the trash.
+- Delete the file and empty the trash
-- Pin (=Favorite) the Terminal -application to the Dock (=launcher).
+- Pin (=Favorite) the Terminal -application to the Dock (=launcher)
-- Install Chromium
+- Install the Chromium webbrowser
-- Surf with Firefox and Chromium to the school website.
+- Surf with Firefox and Chromium to the school website
-- Install wps-office
+- Install wps-office and test the app
-- Install Spotify
+- Install Spotify and test the app
-- Install Visual Studio Code
+- Install Visual Studio Code and test the app
-- Install Gimp
+- Install Gimp and test the app
-- Configure the Thunderbird app to use your school email.
+- Configure the Thunderbird app to use for your school email